amnox/manage-subscribers/README.md

 - Run server `php artisan serve`

 ## Backend Description
 Made using Laravel PHP.
-Databse used is SQLlite.Models Defined using Eloquent ORM.
+Databse used is SQLlite.Models Defined using Eloquent ORM, Migrations are used to Define Database.
 Client requets are handled by Resource controllers there are two primary controler for Field and Subscriber.
 The relation b/w Field and Subscriber is many to one.
 Validation of valid domain and email status is done through middleware.
 Middleware in the app also handle the CORS headers.
 The backend implements logging, logs are stored on a daily basis within the Logs directory.
 The app used different response codes to report the stats of each request.
 For invalid requests, the reasons for request faliure is sent as a JSON response.